J. Christopher Stevens: U.S. Foreign Service

-During the 2012 Benghazi attack, a fire was set against the wall of the main consulate building while three Americans were inside—Stevens, Sean Smith, and a security officer.
+During the 2012 Benghazi attack, a fire was set against the wall of the building used as the U.S. Special Mission to Libya in Benghazi while three Americans were inside—Stevens, Sean Smith, and a security officer.
 According to U.S. officials, the security officer escaped; the staff found Smith dead.
 They were unable to locate Stevens before being driven from the building under large arms fire.
 Shortly after midnight, local civilians found Stevens and brought him to the Benghazi Medical Centre, in a state of cardiac arrest.
 Medical personnel tried to resuscitate him, but he was pronounced dead at about 2 a.m. local time on September 12, 2012.
 Later reports suggested that the attack was coordinated and planned, with any protests either coincidental or possibly diversionary.
 Libyan president Muhammad Magariaf blamed elements of Ansar al-Sharia for the killing, linking them to Al-Qaeda in the Islamic Maghreb.
 Libyan officials suggested that it might have been a revenge attack mounted by loyalists (of deceased Libyan leader Muammar Gaddafi) who were defeated in the Libyan Civil War the previous year.

 The doctors who tended to Stevens said that no visible physical wounds were found on his body and that he died from smoke inhalation, making hypoxia the cause of his death.
+Stevens was 52 years old.